lucascalvet/2021_22_FSI_Logbooks/LOGBOOK5.md

 ### Vulnerability

-The program read a file (mem.txt), and in other to get the flag we needed to change which file the program read.
+The program read a file (mem.txt), and in order to get the flag we needed to change which file the program read.
 The path to the file was kept in the variable meme_file.
 The only moment in the execution of the program in which the user intervenes is when he gets to give a text input, that will be kept in a 20 byte buffer.

 We understood the vulnerability would be connected to said buffer, and could be exploited by creating a buffer overflow.
 If we wrote more than 20 characters a buffer overflow would occur.
 We knew we could wirte on the stack and change other variables and we knew meme_file was next to the buffer on the stack.
 So in order to access flag.txt we sent as the input something like "[20 characters to fill the buffer]flag.txt".
 This changed the variable mem_file to "flag.txt" and we found the flag - `flag{8df95b4dbd7681ec6e6688826ae6fd12}`.